(Train assisted to St Albans)

 (2) The River Lea towpath continues, and is cycleable, all the way into East London (the setting for the introduction to Conrad’s Heart of Darkness ) On the way you pass the Lea Valley linear park , which is rich in bird life, and at Tottenham Hale you can switch to the London Cycle Network towards Dalston and the city.

 At the weekend the section between Broxbourne (my home town) and Cheshunt can be very busy, however.
-NCN1 leaves the river at Nazeing and takes to higher ground, giving you splendid views over the Lea Valley before dropping you down at Waltham Abbey where you pass through the bird reserves of the Lea Valley Countr Park – all very pleasant.
+NCN1 leaves the river at Nazeing and takes to higher ground, giving you splendid views over the Lea Valley before dropping you down at Waltham Abbey where you pass through the bird reserves of the Lea Valley Country Park – all very pleasant.
 There is also a higher speed off-road cycle route running parallel on Meridian Way, between Waltham Cross and Tottenham.
 The River Lea is connected to the Hertford Union canal at Hackney which will take you to within half-a mile of St Pancras for your train back up north (or indeed to Paris, Brussels, Kent or Gatwick Airport and Brighton) but you will have to take to the roads around Islington (there is a signed route) because of the tunnel (Unless you can hitch a ride on a narrow boat).
+The towpath has got very busy because there has been a lot of now development alongside and some sections now have a cyclist’sby pass.

-The River Stort towpath, meanwhile, which has not been treated for cycling, will take you from the Lea at Rye Park to Bishops Stortford via Harlow and is a pleasant but longer and slower ride.
+The River Stort towpath, meanwhile, which has only partially been treated for cycling (between Harlow Town and Harlow Mill) will take you from the Lea at Rye Park to Bishops Stortford via Harlow and is a pleasant but longer and slower ride.
 You’ll have to carry your bike over stiles though.
+NCN1 can be picked up at Nazeing Mead.

 (3) There is a rich network of lanes and byways in the countryside between Ware and Bishops Stortford.
 If you wish to explore these, however, take the appropriate Ordnance Survey map or your GPS, as Hertfordshire County Council have sensibly re-signed them to make it more difficult for drivers to use them as short cuts.